FOX FAMILY CARE

 For the rug, you can sprinkle a

-little moth crystals and rug deodorizer before vacuuming.
+little moth crystals, baking soda or/and rug deodorizer before vacuuming.

 Prior to this, it is best to try and clean up the spot where the fox